CHEM - Chemistry

 CHEM 690.
 Independent Study and Research (1-3).

-Studies performed must be directed by a faculty member in the department of chemistry.
+Studies performed must be directed by a faculty member in the department of chemistry and biochemistry.
+No more than 3 credit hours earned from CHEM 690 may be applied toward departmental major graduation requirements.
 For undergraduate credit only.
-Repeatable for a total of 3 credit hours.
+Repeatable for up to 8 credit hours.
 Prerequisite(s): departmental consent.

 CHEM 700.
 Chemistry Seminar (1).